How to Make a DIY Clay Ring Dish Without a Pottery Wheel

 An easy, no-fire, at-home craft for beginners

 Looking for a mindful, creative way to unwind at home?
 Making a clay ring dish is a simple, satisfying project that requires no pottery wheel, no kiln, and minimal supplies.
-Perfect for holding your favorite rings, earrings, or small trinkets, this handmade dish adds a touch of artisanal charm to your vanity or nightstand—and the best part?
-You can make it entirely with air-dry clay and household tools.
+Perfect for holding your favorite rings, earrings, or small trinkets, this handmade dish adds a touch of artisanal charm to your vanity or nightstand.
+The best part is that you can make it entirely with air-dry clay and household tools.

-Whether you're new to crafting or just want a relaxing weekend project, follow this step-by-step guide to create your own beautiful, functional ring dish—no experience needed.
+Engaging in tactile crafts like pottery is a form of active meditation.
+By focusing on the sensation of the clay in your hands and the slow process of shaping, you can quiet a busy mind and lower stress levels.
+Whether you are new to crafting or just want a relaxing weekend project, follow this step-by-step guide to create your own beautiful, functional ring dish, no experience needed.

 What You'll Need